The National Safety Council and the office supply chain Staples are teaming up to help raise disaster planning awareness among small businesses.

 A recent survey by Staples revealed that half of small business office workers are either unsure if an emergency plan exists or say their company doesn’t have a plan at all.
 In addition, the study found that found that half of office workers participate in emergency drills only once every few years or do not hold them at all.

 "The federal government issues around 70 disaster declarations annually, which means hundreds of businesses, communities and families face unexpected disruption and significant hardship each year," said Janet Froetscher, president and CEO of the National Safety Council.
 "Good preparation includes designing an emergency action plan to make sure you have the proper emergency supplies and safety products on hand."
-[Why disaster recovery plan is a must for small businesses]

 To help small businesses get started on their preparedness planning, Staples and the National Safety Council offer several tips, including: